telehash/TMesh/TMesh.md

 * `knock` - a single transmission
 * `window` - the period for a knock, 2^22 microseconds (~4.2 seconds)
 * `window sequence` - each window will change frequency/channels in a sequence
-* `epoch` - one unique set of window sequences, derived from an 8 byte header and 8 random bytes
+* `epoch` - one unique set of window sequences, derived from an 8 byte header and 8 random byte footer
 * `neighborhood` - the list of known nearby motes
 * `z-index` - the self-asserted resource level (priority) from any mote
 * `leader` - the highest z-index visible in any mote's neighborhood